web-auth/doc/symfony-ux/integration.md

 ### Browser Autofill

-When authenticators are available on the device and the browser is aware of them, you can simplify the way the users will sign in.
-When this feature is enable, the user will see the list of available authenticators when focusing on the username field.
-By selecting an account in the list will automatically perform the authentication actions.
+When authenticators are available on the device and the browser is aware of them, you can simplify the way users will sign in.
+When this feature is enabled, the user will see the list of available authenticators when focusing on the username field.
+Selecting an account in the list will automatically perform the authentication actions.
 There is a simple option to enable this feature:

 ```twig
 {{ stimulus_controller('@web-auth/webauthn-stimulus',